navoditte/FigmaPlugins/README.md

 # FigmaPlugins

-Where I document my struggles and successes with javascript
+Where I document my struggles and successes with creating Figma plugins 🙌 Files I have so far (will aim to keep this list updated 🤞):
+- Donut 🍩 Graph Generator
+- ???